 It is the policy of NTCC to provide reasonable accommodations for qualified individuals who are students with disabilities.
 This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
-It is the student's responsibility to arrange an appointment with a College counselor to obtain a Request for Accommodations form.
-For more information, please refer to the NTCC Catalog or Student Handbook.
+It is the student's responsibility to request accommodations.
+An appointment can be made with Shannin Garrett, Academic Advisor/Coordinator of Special Populations located in the College Connection.
+She can be reached at 903-434-8218.
+For more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations.
 Family Educational Rights And Privacy Act (Ferpa):